 The compounding result of the camp experiences helps build the foundation of who our children will become, building upon itself day by day, week by week and year by year.
 The power of camp is truly a unique and special opportunity for those fortunate to attend.

-We are proud to be the owners and directors of Camp Towanda and take the responsibility seriously.
 Camp is fun, camp is safe, camp is awesome and camp is really what we all need.
-It is continuing education, but stuff that one can’t learn at school or at home.
+It is continuing education; stuff that one can’t learn at school or at home.
 We have often said that camp is the way life used to be, or ought to be.

 The true value of the Camp Towanda experience goes beyond financial consideration (after all, one could evaluate that if they were to make all the arrangements on their own to house, feed, supervise and instruct their child 24/7 for 7 weeks in a safe, enjoyable and comfortable atmosphere while making friends, developing the life skills and more, it would far exceed the expense of camp.)
 The true value is in that foundation one is building.

 We understand what a big decision choosing a camp is and we would be delighted to speak with you personally.